wp-plugins/postaffiliatepro/readme.txt

 1. Plugin add extra menu to your WP installation
 2. General options screen
 3. Signup options screen
+4. Click tracking options screen
+5. Top affiliates widget config

 == Changelog ==

+= 1.1.1 =
+* added possibility to insert newly created affiliate to private campaigns
+* added support for click tracking integration
+* added Top affiliates widget where you can see your top affiliates names, commissions, total costs etc.
+* signup and/or click tracking can now be enabled/disabled
+* many internal chnages, code completly rewritten
+* some minor bugs fixed

 = 1.0.8 =
 * corrected some spelling